A frontier town's faith is weaponized against them when evil arrives draped in holy linen.

 When a mysterious rider arrives in the frontier town of Bastion, Wyoming bearing a church bell and the promise of divine blessings to come, the townspeople see providence where they should see warning.
-Against the indifference of the engulfing plains that surround them, the stranger insists that God has chosen Bastion to be his chosen land, a message happily received by the community’s desire for meaning and the ambition of its mayor.
+The stranger is quick to insist that God has chosen Bastion to be his chosen land, a message happily received by the community’s desire for meaning against the swallowing plains that surround them.

 Told in evocative yet focused prose, American Petrichor pulls inspiration from Germany’s 1534 Munster Rebellion to remind us just how easily man’s institutions—and the people that build them—can mistake malevolence for providence.
 It will appeal to readers of The Fisherman, Blood Meridian, and The Devil All the Time.